-How We Farm
+How We Farm – Typical operations

 Typical operations begin in the spring as seeding starts in late April.
 We try to finish seeding operations before the 25th of May each year.

 All fertilizer is applied in one pass, except for Sulfur fines.
 These fines are applied in the fall via floater; they cannot be mixed with our dry fertilizer as they can cause plugging and blockage issues in the air seeder.

 Throughout the year crops are sprayed to reduce weed, insect and disease pressure.
 We pride ourselves on having clean fields with a vibrant competitive crop.

-|Harvest begins in late August and will continue until all acres are covered.
-Along with harvesting comes grain hauling, a large task to keep up with the high capacity combines we utilize.
 After each acre is harvested we heavy harrow to distribute chaff and straw evenly over the field; this makes seeding the next spring easier and allows the debris from the previous crop (fertilizer) to break down evenly across the field.